vule0/CarDealBroker/README_MYSQL_SETUP.md

 ## Troubleshooting

-If you encounter connection issues:
+### Railway Deployment Issues

+1. **Database Connection Errors**:
-1. Verify the `DATABASE_URL` format is correct
+   - Verify the `DATABASE_URL` variable is set correctly in Railway
-2. Check if Railway's firewall allows connections from your backend service
-3. Ensure the MySQL service is running
-4. Check the application logs for specific error messages
+   - Check if it's using the format `mysql://username:password@hostname:port/database_name`
+   - Our code will automatically convert this to the PyMySQL format

+2. **Missing Tables**:
+   - If the tables aren't being created, check if the init_db() function is being called
+   - The application should print "Connected to MySQL database" in the logs if successful

+3. **Deployment Failures**:
+   - Check if all necessary packages are in requirements.txt
+   - Verify your Railway configuration in railway.json
+   - Make sure your start command in Railway is set to `python server.py`

+4. **Import Errors**:
+   - If you see import errors during deployment, check if all dependencies are installed
+   - The error logs will indicate which packages are missing

-### Common Local Development Issues:
+### Local Development Issues:

 1. **Missing DATABASE_URL**: If you see a warning about missing DATABASE_URL, make sure your .env file is in the correct location and properly formatted
 2. **Database Errors**: For SQLite, ensure the application has write permissions to the directory
 3. **Module Import Errors**: Make sure all required packages are installed via `pip install -r requirements.txt`

+### Getting Railway Logs

+To better troubleshoot issues, you can view detailed logs:

+1. Go to your backend service in Railway
+2. Click on the "Deployments" tab
+3. Select the latest deployment
+4. Click on "View Logs"
+5. Look for any error messages or warnings